1.1 Sets & Numbers

 It might be hard to imagine, but people have not always had numbers.
 The numbers we use today are actually the result of thousands of years of innovation and invention.

-Surprisingly, sets actually come before numbers.
+Surprisingly, sets actually came before numbers.
 To see why this is the case, take a look at the following sets.
 What do they have in common?

 These sets are similar because they are the same size.
-Even though their contents are different, the quantity of items in each set is identical.
+Even though the contents are very different, the quantity of items in each set is identical.
 In other words, they have the same number of items.

 It's this need to count the objects in a set that sparked the development of numbers.